DemiBrady/ISL_Python/README.md

 # ISL_Python
-My exercises and labs from the book "Intro to Statistical Learning"
+These are exercises and labs from the book ["Intro to Statistical Learning"](https://www.statlearning.com/)